Dherse/codly/codly.typ

 /// - languages (dict):  The list of languages, allows setting a display name and an icon,
 ///              it should be a dict of the form:\
 ///              `<language-name>: (name: <display-name>, icon: <icon-content>, color: <color>)`\
+///              Note that the `icon` field is optional if no icon is needed/wanted.\
 ///              also allowing for alises of the form where `<language-name2>` is a key in the dictionary:\
 ///              `<language-name1>: <language-name2>`
 /// - display-name (bool): Whether to display the language name.